vifani/personal-site/content/posts/keep-your-secrets-secret-user-secrets-part-1-developer-environment/index.md

 First I want to clarify and give a definition about **what is a secret**.
 In software development, a secret is confidential information that is used to access protected resources.
 There are a lot of examples we can do: database connection strings, credentials such as username/password or app id/app secret, certificates with private key, personal access tokens.
 Because secrets are used to access protected resources, we need to carefully manage them in order to reduce the surface attack area.

 ## The problem
 In the last years we have seen a big code repositories spread using platform such as GitHub, and most of them are available in a public way, without any kind of authentication.
 This is obvious because we are talking mostly about open source projects, so sharing the code in a public way is part of the game.
 The point is that one of the most common and **wrong** place where secrets are defined are configuration files.
 Why?
-Because it is simple and easy and, to be honest, is also a pattern that you usually find inside a lot of online examples, tutorials, hello world samples.
+Because it is simple and easy and, to be honest, is also a pattern that we usually find inside a lot of online examples, tutorials, hello world samples.

 Unfortunately the dark web is full of credentials acquired by web crawlers that retrieve them from configuration files stored in publicly accessible git repositories.
+According to the [State of Secrets Sprawl on GitHub report](https://res.cloudinary.com/da8kiytlc/image/upload/v1615208698/StateofSecretSprawlReport-2021.pdf), 85% of the leaks occur on developers' personal repositories and only the remaining 15% within repositories owned by organizations.

-So, the main goal of this series of posts is to find alternatives to configuration files pushed on your code repository where you can safely store secrets
+So, the main goal of this series of posts is to find alternatives to configuration files pushed on your code repository where you can safely store secrets.

 ## User Secrets
 The first alternative place where you can store secrets is called **User Secrets**.
-This approach is strictly coupled with the .NET configuration system and we have the possibility to use it both in .NET and .NET Framework projects.
+This approach is strictly coupled with the .NET configuration system, and we have the possibility to use it both in .NET and .NET Framework projects.

 ## User Secrets in .NET
 User Secrets in .NET (.NET Core, .NET 5, 6, 7 and so on) consists in using a new file called **secrets.json** located in the folder **%APPDATA%\Microsoft\UserSecrets\<user_secrets_id>\secrets.json**.